codyloyd/minotaur/README.md

-# tiny-game
+# Minotaur Game Toolkit

-A teeny-tiny JavaScript game framework.
+A minimal JavaScript game toolkit.

 ## WHAT?
 WHY?